The above drawing was created by Jack Olson in 1998 and depicts the County Courthouse as it appeared in 1897.

 "French Camp Pioneer Day"

-Stick around after lunch and enjoy a bluegrass concert featuring Uncle Pug’s Bluegrass Band, the Pilgrim Family Bluegrass, and the Russell Burton Family.
+Stay for our afternoon concert featuring the toe-tapping tunes of RED ROOTS, True Heart, and Bobby Hathorn!
 Have a seat under the tent or bring your own lawn chairs and blankets.
 Admission is free!
 A love offering will be taken.

 Your Reunion Could Go Here